Applies to: Launchpad Mk 1

 In the plug-in section, simply adjust the 'Out Hi' setting to whatever you would like to maximum input velocity for that track to be.

-TIP: You can raise the 'Random' parameter in the velocity plug-in to give your playing more of an organic feel.
+You can raise the 'Random' parameter in the velocity plug-in to give your playing more of a natural feel.

 I've got the Live Launchpad edition software and I can't import MP3 files.